linkerd/website/linkerd.io/content/2-edge/reference/circuit-breaking.md

 in a load balancer (i.e., each Pod in a given Service), and failures are tracked at the level of HTTP response status codes.

-Circuit breaking is implemented in the Linkerd proxy's load balancer by marking failing endpoints as _unavailable_.
+Circuit breaking is a client-side behavior, and is therefore performed by the outbound side of the Linkerd proxy.[^1] Outbound proxies implement circuit breaking in the load balancer, by marking failing endpoints as _unavailable_.
 When an endpoint is unavailable, the load balancer will not select it when determining where to send a given request.
 This means that if only some endpoints have tripped their circuit breakers, the proxy will simply not select those endpoints while they are in a failed state.
 When all endpoints in a load balancer are unavailable, requests may be failed with 503 Service Unavailable errors, or, if the load balancer is part of a route distribution with multiple backends, the entire backend Service will be considered unavailable and a different backend may be selected.

 The [`outbound_http_balancer_endpoints` gauge metric][metric] reports the number of "ready" and "pending" endpoints in a load balancer, with the "pending" number